TerableCoder/consumable-notifier/Additional-Data/Readme.md

-### Short overview of the default consumables which are currently added in the config file.
+### Short overview of the default abnormalities which are currently added in the config file.

 ---